Palpatine

 Palpatine appears in all three film trilogies in the Skywalker Saga, and is portrayed by Ian McDiarmid in all five films in which he physically appears.
 In the original trilogy, Palpatine is Emperor of the Galactic Empire and the master of Darth Vader.
 In the prequel trilogy, which chronicles his rise to emperor, Palpatine is a senator from the planet Naboo who plots to become Supreme Chancellor of the Galactic Republic.
 He masterminds the Clone Wars to turn the Republic into the Empire, destroys the Jedi Order, and manipulates Anakin Skywalker into becoming his apprentice, Darth Vader.
 In The Rise of Skywalker (2019), the final film in the sequel trilogy, a resurrected Palpatine is revealed to be the grandfather of Rey, a Jedi-in-training who is the protagonist of the sequel trilogy.
-He is also the mastermind behind Snoke, whom he created to lead the First Order against the New Republic and seduce Skywalker's grandson, Ben Solo, into becoming Kylo Ren.
+He is also the mastermind behind Snoke, whom he created to lead the First Order against the New Republic and seduce Skywalker's nephew, Ben Solo, into becoming Kylo Ren.

 Palpatine's story was inspired by real-world examples of political strongmen and democratic backsliding during the rise and rule of dictators such as Julius Caesar, Napoleon Bonaparte, and Adolf Hitler.
 Since the release of the original trilogy, Palpatine has become a widely recognized symbol of evil in popular culture.
 Since the prequel trilogy, he has been a symbol of sinister deception and the subversion of democracy.
 In addition to the films, Palpatine appears in the series Clone Wars, The Clone Wars, Star Wars Rebels, The Bad Batch, Obi-Wan Kenobi and Star Wars: Tales.
 He also appears in Star Wars novels and comics.